milosptr/event-centar/experiences.md

     equipment. \n\n"
   button: Download the package
   headline: Corporate  headline
 - image: "/assets/images/meal-2x.jpg"
-  title: Weddings
-  first_text: |2-

-    Picture the most incredible day of your life in one of the city’s newest and most beautiful settings with every intricate detail handled by our experienced events team.
-  second_text: "Our customisable spaces allow for the perfect day into night celebration
-    whether it be a small and intimate seated reception or a large party with live entertainment and dancing til the wee hours.
-We will work with you to ensure your day is perfect beyond comprehension.
-Our wedding packages are filled to the brim with delectable dining and extensive beverage options.
-Let us bring your dreams to life so you can savour your special day.\n\n"
-  button: Download the package
-  headline: Weddings headline
-- image: "/assets/images/meal-2x.jpg"
   title: 'Bespoke  '
   first_text: No matter your style or reason for an event, our space and offering